robot5000-design/ms1-band-website/README.md

   ![subscribe](./documentation/images-for-readme/subscribe-news.jpg)
   ![footer](./documentation/images-for-readme/footer.jpg)

+For the site owner:

 - I want a contact form for event organisers to be able to get in touch with my management for potential gigs.

+For an event organiser:

+- I want to see what the artists upcoming touring schedule looks like and to have the means to contact the artists management.

   _Achieved by providing a modal contact form for event organisers at the bottom of the Tour page.
 It should again be noted that this form is non-functioning with regards to sending data, as that is beyond